-Librarians offer a wide variety of instruction classes to introduce faculty and students to the Library's resources.
-They offer basic demonstrations in utilizing the online book catalog, online periodical indexes, library web pages and government resources.
+Librarians offer a variety of instruction to introduce faculty and students to the Library's resources, including basic demonstrations in using the online catalog, online periodical indexes, library web pages and government resources.
 Librarians also prepare handouts and gather subject-related material for advanced classes.
-All Bibliographic Instruction (BI) classes begin their tour in the First Floor Group Study Room with a typical class and will end their session in the Library's Electronic Teaching Center (ETC) which is equipped with networked computers and a projection system.
-Additionally, the BI Librarian is able (thanks to laptops, wireless connections and portable projectors) to conduct instruction from non-library classrooms.
-Faculty, students, and staff can find currently scheduled classes for library instruction under the link Scheduling Library Instruction Classes from the library's homepage.
-Additionally, all classes meeting in the Library, be it in the group study room, Periodical or Reference Rooms, or the IMC, with or without a librarian, must be scheduled with the BI Librarian.
-Faculty should contact the BI Librarian at 304-766-3158 at least one week in advance to schedule a class.
+Most instruction classes include library tours and practice in database searching in the Library's Electronic Teaching Center (ETC).
+Additionally, librarians conduct instruction from non-library classrooms.
+Faculty, students, and staff can find instruction information under the link Scheduling Library Instruction Classes http://library.wvstateu.edu/BibliographicInstruction.html from the library's home page.
+Please schedule all classes meeting in the Library with the Instruction Librarian at least one week in advance.
+She may be reached at 304-766-3158.